Fort Sheridan Historical Society

 Please explore this site to find much more information about the Fort, its history, and how to best plan and enjoy a visit to the Fort.
 To encourage further research and sharing of Fort information, please support the Society by Joining.

-Your Society Board members currently are Louisa Mahoney (President), Laura Brandt (1st Vice President), Julie Jaras (Secretary), Karen Kohn (Treasurer), Tim Buckley, Joel MInster, and Brandon Bodor.
+Your Society Board members currently are Louisa Mahoney (President), Laura Brandt (1st Vice President), Julie Jaras (Secretary), Karen Kohn (Treasurer), Tim Buckley, Joel MInster, Brandon Bodor, Douglas Holms, Jamie Wolf, and Hope Weiskgopf .
 All of us are current or recent Fort residents.
 Donna Fitzgerald currently serves the Board as Executive Director.

 Want to know more about the Fort?...